Wyvernix/sadbot/README.md

 **!ip**

-"add [trigger] [ip]" Adds trigger and IP to IP list.
+"!ip add [trigger] [ip]" Adds trigger and IP to IP list.

-"remove [trigger]" Removes trigger and IP from list.
+"!ip remove [trigger]" Removes trigger and IP from list.

-"list" Lists triggers.
+"!ip list" Lists triggers.

-"[trigger]" If it can find it, will return related IP.
+"!ip [trigger]" If it can find it, will return related IP.

-"" Will return related IP, or WyvNet if none found.
+"!ip" Will return related IP, or WyvNet if none found.

 Checks title of broadcast for triggers.